seanlowe/obsidian-timelines/README.md

 2. The note must have all the specified tags to be included in the search.
 The front matter example above will be included in all of the following searches for any events within the note body: `test`, `test;me`, `test;me;now`, `me;now`, `test;now`

-3. The note must contain at least one timeline `span` or `div` element containing the event information, see the next section.
+3. The note must contain either the appropriate frontmatter keys or at least one timeline `span` or `div` element containing the event information, see the next section.

 When generating a timeline, a note will be ignored in the following cases:
 - The note does not have the `timeline` tag (the tag specified in plugin settings)